aashoo17/notes/src/ios/UIKIT/UIKIT.md

 [The difference between a UIWindow and a UIView](https://stackoverflow.com/questions/8233976/the-difference-between-a-uiwindow-and-a-uiview)

-TODO: if UIViewController controls everything about the views why a speacial UIView subclass UIWindow is used. (as we know class UIWindow: UIView)
+TODO: if UIViewController controls everything about the views why a special UIView subclass UIWindow is used. (as we know class UIWindow: UIView)

 Layout
 ----->